-FIELD DESCRIPTION EXAMPLE Encapsulation PPPoA refers to RFC-2364 (PPP Encapsulation over ATM Adaptation Layer 5).
-If RFC-1483 (Multiprotocol Encapsulation over ATM Adaptation Layer 5) of ENET ENCAP are selected, then the Rem Login, Rem Password, My Login, My Password, Edit PPP Options and Authen fields are not applicable (N/A).
-PPPoA Multiplexing Press [SPACE BAR] and then [ENTER] to select the method of multiplexing that your ISP uses, either VC-based or LLC-based .
+FIELD DESCRIPTION EXAMPLE Encapsulation PPPoE (Point-to-Point Protocol over Ethernet).
+PPPoA refers to RFC-2364 (PPP Encapsulation over ATM Adaptation Layer 5).
+If RFC-1483 (Multiprotocol Encapsulation over ATM Adaptation Layer 5) of ENET ENCAP are selected, then the Rem Login , Rem Password , My Login , My Password , Edit PPP Options and Authen fields are not applicable (N / A).
+PPPoE Multiplexing Press [SPACE BAR] and then [ENTER] to select the method of multiplexing that your ISP uses, either VC-based or LLC-based.
 LLC-based Service Name When using PPPoE encapsulation, type the name of your PPPoE service here.
-N/A Incoming: Type the login name that this remote node will use to call your Prestige.
+Incoming: Rem Login Type the login name that this remote node will use to call your Prestige.
 The login name and the Rem Password will be used to authenticate this node.
 Rem Password Type the password used when this remote node calls your Prestige.
 Outgoing: My Login Type the login name assigned by your ISP when the Prestige calls this remote node.
 My Password Type the password assigned by your ISP when the Prestige calls this remote node.
 Authen This field sets the authentication protocol used for outgoing calls.
 Options for this field are: CHAP/PAP - Your Prestige will accept either CHAP or PAP when requested by this remote node.
 CHAP - accept CHAP (Challenge Handshake Authentication Protocol) only.
-PAP - accept PAP (Password Authentication Protocol) only.
-PAP Route This field determines the protocol used in routing.
+CHAP/PAP PAP - accept PAP (Password Authentication Protocol) only.
+Route This field determines the protocol used in routing.
 Options are IP and None .
-IP
+IP Bridge When bridging is enabled, your Prestige will forward any packet that it does not route to this remote node; otherwise, the packets are discarded.
+Select Yes to enable and No to disable.
+No